Mixing matters: Introduction

 A solution to kinetic energy build-up is to model the action of turbulent eddies as a viscous process that diffuses momentum (and metals) and dissipates kinetic energy via a diffusion equation and source term in the energy equation, respectively.
 Usually the assumption is that the viscosity, or diffusivity, depends on velocity fluctuations $v_\mathrm{eddy}$ near the resolution scale $h$.
 The resulting diffusivity is $D \propto hv_\mathrm{eddy}$, where $v_\mathrm{eddy}$ may be a characteristic velocity, or velocity difference, within the neighbourhood of a fluid element \citep{Wadsley2008, Greif2009a}.

-One particularly important choice of $v_\mathrm{eddy}$ is the Smagorinsky model \citep{SMAGORINSKY1963}, which assumes that velocity shear fluctuations drive dissipation and mixing through $v_\mathrm{eddy} \sim h |S^{*}|$, where $|S^{*}|$ is the magnitude of the trace-free shear tensor. \cite{Wadsley2008} showed, using SPH, that a Smagorinsky-like model for thermal energy mixing improved resolved turbulent mixing in their hydrodynamical experiments -- a problem that plagued SPH for decades \citep{Agertz2007}.
-The Smagorinsky model has been successfully used to treat metal and thermal energy mixing in SPH \citep{Wadsley2008, Shen2010, Shen2012, Brook2014, Williamson2016a, Tremmel2017a, Wadsley2017, Su2016} and has been extended to other Lagrangian hydrodynamical methods, such as the MFM method \citep{Rennehan2019}.
-In particular, the Smagorinsky model produces a reasonable description of turbulence in isotropic scenarios \citep{Colbrook2017}, as well as essential for understanding metal distribution functions of stellar populations in dwarf galaxies \citep{Escala2017}, and understanding gas flows in the CGM \citep{Hafen2019, Hafen2020}.
+One particularly important choice of $v_\mathrm{eddy}$ is the Smagorinsky model \citep{SMAGORINSKY1963}, which assumes that velocity shear fluctuations drive dissipation and mixing through $v_\mathrm{eddy} \sim h |S^{*}|$, where $|S^{*}|$ is the magnitude of the trace-free shear tensor.
+The Smagorinsky model has been successfully used to treat metal and thermal energy mixing in SPH \citep{Wadsley2008, Shen2010, Shen2012, Brook2014, Williamson2016a, Tremmel2017a, Wadsley2017, Su2016} and has been extended to other Lagrangian hydrodynamical methods, such as the MFM method \citep{Colbrook2017, Escala2017, Rennehan2019, Hafen2019, Hafen2020}.
 While the Smagorinsky model improves mixing in Lagrangian simulations, it is important to consider two assumptions in the model: (a) that shear fluctuations (i.e., changes in $|S^*|$) always represent turbulence and (b) that the diffusive process acts isotropically through the magnitude of the trace-free (i.e. ignoring compression) shear tensor over the scale $h$.
 Are either of these assumptions reasonable?

-To address point (a), consider two incompressible fluids of different densities in contact and in parallel opposing motion.
-Will one fluid encroach the other?
-Will the flow become turbulent?
-Such a situation results in the Kelvin-Helmholtz instability and, given certain conditions on the density and velocities, we know that perturbations on the contact interface will grow exponentially and mix the fluids, generating vorticity and turbulence \citep{Chandrasekhar2013}.
-However, if the instability condition is not met then there remains a large $|S^*|$ at the interace \textit{without} turbulence.
-If we used the simple assumption of a diffusivity $D \propto h|S^*|$ in a simulation we would diffuse rapidly at the interface even though there are no turbulent eddies! \cite{Piomelli1994} recognized the problem and presented a solution: a method of dynamically calculating the model coefficient at simulation time.
+To address point (a), \cite{Piomelli1994} proposed a method of dynamically calculating the model coefficient at simulation time.
 That method was employed in \cite{Rennehan2019} for the first time in Lagrangian hydrodynamics and they found that the model significantly reduced over-diffusion in non-turbulent shear flows, such as in rotating galactic disks and the Kelvin-Helmholtz instability.